district0/ZoomX/README.md

 # ZoomX

-Tool to log all network calls in a suitable format.
+Zoomx is a in-app debugging tool to view and log all netwrok services history in a suitable format.

-# [Retrofit & Volley] even your own netwoking methods integration

-Zoomx is very simple in integration with volley and retrofit or any network library you can even integrate zoomx with your netwoking requests methods.

-# Feature Examples

 [![Webp.net-gifmaker.gif](https://s17.postimg.org/8gz1mfrin/Webp.net-gifmaker.gif)](https://postimg.org/image/cq3rolurv/)

 # Usage
+Zoomx is very simple in integration with volley and retrofit or any network library.

 Gradle: